msveshnikov/style-scanner/server/index.md

   the user is not subscribed/trialing) on the same day, returns a 429 error with a message "Daily AI request limit reached".
 - **Usage:**
-  Attached to the route for generating presentations to prevent abuse.
+  Attached to the route for generating insights to prevent abuse.

 ---